shuhao-dong/wearable_dock/README.rst

 3. Running the Programme
 ************************

-Before you build the source code, remember to change the broker address and the local host name in the top macros.
+Before you build the source code, _**remember to change the broker address and the local host name in the top macros**_.

 To build the source code, run::

     cc -Wall -O2 wearable_dock.c -ludev -lmosquitto -o ~/wearable_dock_run

 Then navigate to your HOME directory and run::